-Limited funds are available to provide reimbursement to qualified vocational students for child care or transportation if they enroll at Hill College and meet specific requirements.
+Limited funds are available to provide reimbursement to qualified career and technical education students for child care or transportation if they enroll at Hill College and meet specific requirements.
 (Child care must be provided by a licensed or registered day care facility.)
 Call 254/659-7500 in Hillsboro or 817/760-5500 in Cleburne for details.